naogify/wp-simple-spreadsheet-fetcher-for-google/readme.txt

 = 0.1.0 =
 First commit.

-We maintain backward compatibility at this plugin.
+This plugin has backward compatibility.